Deranged (1974 film): Plot

 Middle-aged Ezra Cobb helps operate a farm in the rural Midwest with his elderly mother, Amanda, a religious fanatic who has indoctrinated him since childhood to abhor women.
+She tells him that there was one woman that he should contact upon her death in Maureen Selby, who among other things is described as "fat".
+Amanda then says that the "wages of sin" are “gonorrhea, syphilis, and death!”
 Amanda dies following a protracted illness, and Ezra withdraws.
 Nearly a year after her death, he experiences auditory hallucinations that compel him to exhume his mother.
 He arrives at her grave one night and digs up her decomposed body, returning it to his home where he cobbles it together using discarded fish skin and wax.
+Hearing about what an "obituary" is, he finds that he could potentially dig up further bodies for certain parts to keep himself and his mother company.

 Ezra becomes acquainted with Maureen Selby, an eccentric middle-aged woman and proclaimed psychic.
-One night during a preemptive sexual encounter, he murders her, an event that sets him off on a chain of serial killings.
+One night during a sexual encounter, he murders her, an event that sets him off on a chain of serial killings.
 He first sets his attention on a 34-year-old waitress, Mary Ransum, whom he becomes acquainted with.
 He slashes her tires one night, leaving her stranded at the restaurant after-hours, and then appears under the guise of offering her a ride.
 She reluctantly agrees to ride with him to his house, where he says he has spare tires.
 After waiting in the truck for an extended period of time, Mary goes to look for him.
 In the house, she finds Ezra in a bedroom surrounded by the corpses of his mother and others, his face obscured with a mask made of human flesh.
 She attempts to flee, but he incapacitates her.